-When I sit with a client, we develop a career development plan and contract that we agree to complete certain tasks with dates, times and how-to associated with the task.
+When I sit with a client a job search strategy session, we develop a career development plan.
+We create a contract agreeing to complete certain tasks with dates, times and how-to associated with the task.
 I will have a to do list, and my client, the job seeker has a list.
 We have each other’s list, and we work to make it happen.
 9.9 out of 10 times I have to remind my client, but they pay me to do so.
-Without accountability it you are likely to fall behind and excuse yourself.
+Without accountability it you are likely to fall behind and excuse yourself with your job search efforts.
 It is part of the longitudinal conspiracy against yourself.

 That’s right, I said it!
 You are purposely derailing your own job search.